GAME-CLI-SRV-DEV/NogyangSpigot/README.md

 # NogyangSpigot
 a Paper Fork to Memorize the life of the 2 cats called Beodeul And Nogyang at Nogyang Middle School.

+## Update Standby:
+git-NogyangSpigot-1.20.5 (MC: 1.20.5, Reobf Paperclip Jar)
+Update Containing Bukkit API 1.20.5-R0.1-SNAPSHOT, Floodgate API 2.2.3, ViaVersion API 4.9.9. or 5.x and ViaModules.
+Minor Update - NogyangSpigotWebLogin-GeyserMCWebLogin git-NogyangSpigot-1.20.6 (MC: 1.20.6, Reobf Paperclip Jar) Update Containing Bukkit API 1.20.6-R0.1-SNAPSHOT, Floodgate API ?.?.?, ViaVersion API ?.?.? and ViaModules.

+## NogyangSpigot Utilizes a ViaVersion & Legacy
+Who Needs ProtocolSupport when NogyangSpigot Utilizes the ViaLegacy?
+If You Are Using Paper, You Can Upgrade to NogyangSpigot.

 ## Message To The Official Author Of Bukkit,Wesley Wolfe
 Dear Wesley Wolfe,